 BLI is committed to regularly measuring our impact, both quantitatively and qualitatively.
-With our first group of caretakers now on campus, we are in the process of collecting information and stories from these caretakers.
-We will then continue to track their progress once they leave BLI to see the long-term results of their education with us.
+We constantly collect information and stories from our Caretakers on the ground, tracking their progress once they leave BLI to see the long-term results of their education with us.
 Additionally, we are regularly collecting data about the plants, trees, and other wildlife species on our campus to see the impact we are having on the land.
-We will continuously update this site so you can see the progress that we are making at BLI.

 Currently, 30 Caretaker Trainees (Cohorts II and III) reside on BLI's campus in Nandere.
 In early 2024, BLI will welcome its fourth cohort of Caretaker Trainees to campus.
 Every cohort spends two years in the program before returning to their homes to start their own Integral Ecology farms.

 Our first cohort graduated in July 2023.
 All eight graduates have returned to their home villages and started their own farms, enabling the practice of Integral Ecology to spread across Uganda.
 These Caretakers are highly motivated and determined to make their farms a success.
 As one graduate, Alice Nanfuka, said in March 2023, "I know, in one year, I am going to be somewhere."
 Meet Alice, and the other graduates, by clicking the button below.